Installing EPICpy (and EpicCoder rule editor)

 curl

-If this check reports that curl
+If you use Linux and this check reports that curl

 is not installed: